 Complexity, error rate, GPU speed, and ARM speed have been used to derive the robust and efficient model among the contemplated models.
 Although ShuffleNet v2 lacks GPU speed, it records the lowest top-1 error rate, which outweighs the other limitations.

 MnasNet is an automated mobile neural architecture search network that is used to build mobile models using reinforcement learning.
-It incorporates the basic essence of CNN and thereby strikes the right balance between enhancing accuracy and reducing latency, to depict high performance when the model is deployed onto a mobile.
-This idea was put forth in the paper, MnasNet: Platform-Aware Neural Architecture Search for Mobile, that came out in 2019.
+It incorporates the basic essence of CNN and thereby strikes the right balance between enhancing accuracy and reducing latency to depict high performance when the model is deployed onto a mobile.
+This idea was put forth in the paper, MnasNet: Platform-Aware Neural Architecture Search for Mobile, which was released in 2019.
 It was co-authored by Mingxing Tan, Bo Chen, Ruoming Pang, Vijay Vasudevan, Mark Sandler, Andrew Howard, and Andrew Howard–all belonging to the Google Brain team.

-The conventional mobile CNN models that have been developed so far, do not yield the right outcome when latency and accuracy are taken into account; they somehow lack in either of those.
+The conventional mobile CNN models developed so far do not yield the right outcome when latency and accuracy are taken into account; they somehow lack either of those.
 The latency is often estimated using FLOPS, which doesn’t output the right results.
-However, in MnasNet, the model is directly deployed onto a mobile, and the results are estimated; there are no proxies involved.
-Mobiles are usually resource-constrained, therefore, factors such as performance, cost, and latency are significant metrics to be considered.
+However, in MnasNet, the model is directly deployed onto a mobile, and the results are estimated; no proxies are involved.
+Mobiles are usually resource-constrained.
+Therefore, factors such as performance, cost, and latency are significant metrics to be considered.

-The architecture, in general, consists of two phases - search space and reinforcement learning approach.
+The architecture generally consists of two phases - search space and reinforcement learning approach.

 Factorized hierarchical search space: The search space supports diverse layer structures to be included throughout the network.
 The CNN model is factorized into various blocks wherein each block has a unique layer architecture.
 The connections are chosen such that both the input and output are compatible with each other, and henceforth yield good results to maintain a higher accuracy rate.
-Below is how a search space looks like:
+The following image represents a search space:

 As can be noticed, there are several blocks that make-up for the search space.
 All the layers are segregated based on their dimensions and filter size.
 Each block has a specific set of layers where the operations are chosen (as mentioned in blue color).
 The first layer in every block has a stride 2 if input or output dimensions are different, and the stride is 1 for the remaining layers.
 The same set of operations is repeated starting from the second layer to the Nth layer where N is the block number.